KhebbachAmine/khebbach/README.md

 <h3>I'm a Full Stack Developer</h3>

-🙋‍♂️️ About me
+## 🙋‍♂️️ About me

-🔭 I’m currently working on a variety of PHP projects utilizing some great open source projects!
+- 🔭 I’m currently working on a variety of PHP projects utilizing some great open source projects!
-- 🔭 I’m currently Freelancer
 - 👨‍💻 All of my public projects are available on [ My Github Repositories](https://github.com/AmineKhebbach?tab=repositories)
 - 📫 How to reach me [Instagram](#)
 - 🌐 my portfolio [click here](#)